-A -space is a model for an ∞-groupoid equipped with a multiplication that is unital, associative, and commutative up to higher coherent homotopies: they are models for groupal E-∞ spaces / infinite loop spaces / abelian ∞-groups.
+The concept of -spaces is a model for ∞-groupoids equipped with a multiplication that is unital, associative, and commutative up to higher coherent homotopies: they are models for E-∞ spaces and hence, if grouplike (“very special” -spaces), for infinite loop spaces / connective spectra / abelian ∞-groups.

-Let denote Segal's category: the skeleton of the category of finite pointed sets.
+Let (see Segal's category) be the skeleton of the category of finite pointed sets.
 We write for the finite pointed set with non-basepoint elements.
 Then a -space is a functor (or to simplicial sets, or whatever other model one prefers).

 We think of as the “underlying space” of a -space , with being a “model for the cartesian power ”.
 In order for this to be valid, and thus for to present an infinite loop space, a -space must satisfy the further condition that all the Segal maps